ZoneMinder/zoneminder/README.txt

 specific terms and resetting the actions for any that remain. o    New Filter Operators.
 Two new filter operators and their inverse have been added.
-You can now indicate whether a value is in a set of other values, for example 'cat' is in the set of 'cat, dog, cow, horse'.
-You can also use regular expressions so 'cat' matches '^c.*'.
-The 'not in set' and 'not matches' operators are also available. o    Additional Scales.
+You can now indicate whether a value is in a set of other values, for example `cat' is in the set of `cat, dog, cow, horse'.
+You can also use regular expressions so `cat' matches `^c.*'.
+The `not in set' and `not matches' operators are also available. o    Additional Scales.
 Enhancements to the scaling algorithm mean that non binary scales are now just as easy to apply,